Header image

 EDI Outcome Measures

 In past EDI data reporting, the focus has been on highlighting rates of developmental vulnerability in populations of children.
-However, the EDI measures the whole distribution of children’s outcomes — vulnerable, at risk, or on track — allowing us to understand areas of strength and potential across the five key areas of development and overall.
+However, the EDI measures the whole distribution of children’s outcomes — vulnerable, at risk/in flux, or on track — allowing us to understand areas of strength and potential across the five key areas of development and overall.

 Meaningful change